jcardonamde/recetas/README.md

 # recetas
 This application is developed in python with Flask.
-Contains registration screen with field validation, login with connection to MySQL DB.
-It allows you to create cooking recipes and apply the CRUD concept to them.
-It is deployed on EC2 with AWS.
+The app allows users to register, perform login validation, create cooking recipes, and the user who owns a recipe is the only one who can edit or delete their recipe.
+The others could only consult it.

+I use the CRUD model, where the concepts of MVC, OOP, value interpolation, modularization, and one-to-many relationships are applied to the database.
+The ERD model was created with MySQL Workbench.
+It was deployed on Ubuntu 20.04 using the EC2 instance service on AWS.
 Visit: http://50.17.116.23